Transportation and Infrastructure Funding

 Long-Term Stability, Spending Oversight Important to Keep State Moving

-California receives approximately $3.5 billion annually from the Federal Highway Administration, mostly from fuel taxes on gasoline and diesel.
+California receives approximately $3.5 billion annually from the Federal Highway Administration, mostly generated by fuel taxes on gasoline and diesel.

-The Legislative Analyst’s Office notes a $1.3 billion net increase in transportation spending for 2019–2020 when compared to the 2018–2019 budget, largely as a function of increases in overall revenues due to the passage of SB 1 (Beall; D-San Jose; Chapter 5, Statutes of 2017).
-California Chamber of Commerce-supported SB 1 survived a ballot measure attack in 2018.
+The LAO projected a $1.3 billion net increase in transportation spending for 2019–2020 when compared to the 2018–2019 budget, largely as a function of increases in overall revenues due to the passage of SB 1 (Beall; D-San Jose; Chapter 5, Statutes of 2017), which survived a ballot measure attack in 2018.

-SB 1 imposed a tax on the use of gasoline, and was necessary to address long-deferred infrastructure and concerns over a growing lack of mobility in the state, evidenced by the Urban Mobility Report.
+SB 1 imposed a tax on the use of gasoline and was necessary to address long-deferred infrastructure and concerns over a growing lack of mobility in the state.

-California must be cognizant of the interrelationship between funding and vehicle miles traveled (VMT), increase efficiencies in the use of funds, and ensure it maintains sufficient oversight and accountability in the use of funds while allowing flexibility for technological development and advancement of California’s transit system.
+California must be cognizant of the interrelationship between funding and VMT, increase efficiencies in the use of funds, and ensure that sufficient oversight and accountability in the use of funds is maintained while allowing flexibility for technological development and advancement of California’s transit system.
+Policy decisions, such as the Governor’s pledge to phase out combustion engine passenger vehicles by 2035, will further exacerbate this funding issue.
+Careful consideration must be given to how to backfill these funds.

-The CalChamber supports reasonable and necessary funding to ensure long-term stability of California’s roads, bridges, and infrastructure, all of which are needed to move California-made goods and support the state’s vibrant economy.
+The CalChamber supports reasonable and necessary funding to ensure long-term stability of California’s roads, bridges and infrastructure, all of which are necessary to move California-made goods and support the state’s vibrant economy.

 California should reject fees unrelated to infrastructure improvement or which otherwise make it more difficult for Californians to commute or businesses to move their goods in order to ensure a robust economy.